Insights into the physics of neutron star interiors from pulsar glitches: Constraints on neutron star structure

-At this point, an upper limit $\Delta \Omega_{\rm max}$ on the glitch amplitude can be obtained by assuming that before the glitch the angular momentum reservoir was full (its maximum capacitance being defined by the pinning forces), while it is fully emptied after the glitch.
-It follows that
+At this point, an upper limit $\Delta \Omega_{\rm max}$ on the glitch amplitude can be obtained by assuming that the angular momentum reservoir was full before the glitch (its maximum capacitance being defined by the pinning strength), while it is fully emptied after the glitch: